bilalSaidi/FrontEndDesign/Card_Design[newbie_level]/README.md

-# FrontEndDesign
+# Card Design
-folder contain design challenges
+trying to design card . the inspiration from the image

+the card is responsive